triplora/professional-services/tools/bigquery-zos-mainframe-connector/README.md

 sudo apt install sbt
 ```

-6. Extract IBM JDK using gunzip and pax
+6. Extract IBM JDK using gunzip and pax (Also you can copy the jar files from proclib directory on 7.1 step)

 ```sh
 gunzip -c SDK8_64bit_SR5_FP30.PAX.Z | pax -r